The movies always make vampires look cool, but for most people, experiences with bloodsuckers are anything but sexy and sophisticated.

 Unfortunately, it’s kind of a labor-intensive solution, as you’ll have to remember to give your dog a pill every day for a month before he builds up any kind of immunity to pests.
 The end result is well worth it, though, which is why Flea Away Natural is our top pick.

-2. Vet’s Best Mosquito Repellent Spray — Best Value
+2. Vet’s Best Mosquito Spray for Dogs — Best Value

 Vet’s Best is a spray that uses essential oils to deter mosquitoes.
 These oils include lemongrass and citronella, so your dog should smell good while he’s being saved from being a walking buffet.